 Jonathan Ledermann, MD

+The data from PAOLA-1 add to a body of evidence suggesting that bevacizumab may not provide added value to PARP inhibition alone, Dr. Ledermann noted.
 “What we can conclude [from both of these trials] is that these survival data confirm the value of biomarker-directed first-line therapy with maintenance PARP inhibitors—here with olaparib—in the treatment of ovarian cancer,” Dr. Ledermann stated.